Geography of Kosovo: Climate

 Kosovo is located between the Mediterranean Sea and mountainous regions of Southeast Europe, on the Balkan Peninsula.
 This geographic location gives the country its large annual temperature range.
 Summer temperature highs can reach +30 °C, winter's temperatures as low as -10 °C. According to the Strahler classification map the climate in Kosovo is considered moist continental.
 The country experiences warm summers and cold and snowy winters.

 The climatic area of the Ibar valley is influenced by continental air masses.
 For this reason, in this part of the region, the winters are colder with medium temperatures above -10 C, but sometimes down to -26 C. The summers are very hot with average temperatures of 20 C, sometimes up to 37 C. This area is characterized by a dry climate and a total annual precipitation of 600 mm per year, approximately.
 The climatic area of Dukagjin, which includes the watershed of the White Drin river, is influenced very much by the hot air masses, which cross the Adriatic Sea.
 Medium temperatures during winter range from 0.5 C to sometimes 22.8 C. The average annual precipitation of this climatic area is about 700 mm per year.
 The winter is characterized by heavy snowfalls.
-The climatic area of the mountains and forest parts is characterised by a typical forest clime, that is associated with heavy rainfalls (900 to 1300 mm per year), and summers that are very short and cold, and winters that are cold and with a lot of snow.
-Finally, it can be stated that the Kosovo territory is characterised by a sunny climate with variable temperature and humidity conditions.
+The climatic area of the mountains and forest parts is characterized by a typical forest clime, that is associated with heavy rainfalls (900 to 1300 mm per year), and summers that are very short and cold, and winters that are cold and with a lot of snow.
+Finally, it can be stated that the Kosovo territory is characterized by a sunny climate with variable temperature and humidity conditions.